Title Image

 The BIO-DIAMOND project stands as a pioneering pilot initiative showcasing the potential of organ-on-chip technology to expedite the market entry of drug candidates in the “discovery” and “pre-clinical” phases, specifically focusing on Alzheimer’s, Parkinson’s, and Amyotrophic Lateral Sclerosis (ALS).

-The project, in collaboration with NETRI, has garnered recognition and financial support through the government-funded “Innovations in Biotherapies and Bioproduction” call for proposals under the France 2030 framework.
+The project, in collaboration with NETRI, has emerged as a winner of the “Innovations in biotherapies and bioproduction” call for projects funded by the French government as part of France 2030.

 BrioFlam